tiprankstipranks

 Changes in U.S. trade policies and other global political factors beyond our control, including the imposition of tariffs, retaliatory tariffs, or other sanctions, may adversely impact our business, financial condition and results of operations.

 There have been, and may be in the future, changes with respect to U.S. and international trade policies, legislation, treaties and tariffs, embargoes, sanctions and other trade restrictions.
 Tariffs, retaliatory tariffs or other trade restrictions on products and materials that customers import or export, or a trade war or other related governmental actions related to tariffs, international trade agreements or policies or other trade restrictions have the potential to negatively impact our customers' costs, demand for their products, or the U.S. economy or certain sectors thereof and, thus, could adversely impact our business, financial condition and results of operations.
-U.S. and China disputes over trade, Taiwanese independence and China's expanding military presence may result in additional tariffs, sanctions and trade restrictions.
-As a result of Russia's invasion of Ukraine, the U.S. has imposed, and is likely to impose material additional, financial and economic sanctions and export controls against certain Russian organizations and/or individuals, with similar actions either implemented or planned by the European Union ("EU") and the U.K. and other jurisdictions.
+The U.S. recently has threatened or imposed tariffs on imports including aluminum, steel, and energy products from major trading partners including China, Mexico and Canada.
+In response, these trading partners have threatened or imposed retaliatory tariffs on certain U.S. imports and announced investigations into U.S.-based companies.
+Disputes over trade, flows of undocumented immigrants, fentanyl, Taiwanese independence and China's expanding military presence may result in additional tariffs, sanctions and trade restrictions.
+As a result of Russia's invasion of Ukraine, the U.S. has imposed material financial and economic sanctions and export controls against certain Russian organizations and/or individuals, with similar actions either implemented or planned by the European Union ("EU") and the U.K. and other jurisdictions.
 Additionally, an armed conflict involving Hamas and Israel, as well as further escalation of tensions between Israel and various countries in the Middle East and North Africa, may cause additional detrimental effects on the global economy, including capital markets.
 To the extent changes in the global political environment have a negative impact on us or on the markets in which we operate, our business, results of operations and financial condition could be materially and adversely impacted.

 Economy & Political Environment - Risk 3